OSC-JYU/oscari-API/README.md

 ## Install

 Install first CollectiveAccess 1.7.8 with *Finnish installation profile* (JYU/OSC).
+You can use this Docker setup: [https://github.com/artturimatias/CollectiveAccess] (https://github.com/artturimatias/CollectiveAccess)

     git clone this
     cd this